Analysis - Little sign Abe can shake up Japan's inbound FDI

 Standing in the way of foreign investment are barriers that have kept Japan at the bottom of the FDI league table.

-Compared with the size of the economy, foreign direct investment inflows into Japan are the lowest among the 34 developed nations grouped in the Organisation for Economic Co-operation and Development (OECD).
+Compared with the size of the economy, foreign direct investment inflows into Japan are the lowest among the 34 developed nations grouped in the Organization for Economic Co-operation and Development (OECD).

 The total amount of inward FDI was less than 4 percent of its economic output at the end of 2011.
 In comparison, Britain's was 48.8 percent of GDP in 2011, while in the United States it was nearly a fifth of GDP.

-Note: (This story is corrected in third from last paragraph to show Renault took a stake in Nissan)